JetBerri/Stealer/README.md

 # Disclaimer
 I'm not responsible of any of your acts, this tool has been created for educational purposes.

+Please look into the code to understand the concept and how it works.

 # Screenshoots
 ![image](https://user-images.githubusercontent.com/84512017/153729688-f4eeade1-5de6-4d88-bece-cf0e7d5c209d.png)